waleedbin20/RealTimeData/README.md

 **The Challenge given**

-Find a way to get data out of SAP as changes are made, in real time, using any technologies you see fit so that customers always see the same data as our internal SAP users.
+Find a way to **get data out of SAP as changes are made, in real time**, using any technologies you see fit so that customers always see the same data as our internal SAP users.

 Understand what data is shared between SAP and my apetito, its business purpose and how it moves from one application to the other.